Saptagiri (actor)

-Venkata Prabhu Prasad (born 1 May 1989), known professionally as Saptagiri, is an Indian actor and comedian who works in Telugu films.
+Venkata Prabhu Prasad (born 1 May 1989), professionally known as Saptagiri, is an Indian actor and comedian who works in Telugu films.
 He received Nandi Award as Best Male Comedian for his role in Express Raja (2016).
 He received Santosham Allu Ramalingaiah Smarakam Award at 15th Santosham Film Awards in 2017.

 Early life

 Saptagiri was born and brought up in Irala village of Chittoor district in Andhra Pradesh.
 His father was a guard in forest department.
 Though his birthname was Venkata Prabhu Prasad, Saptagiri changed his name after an incident which happened in Tirumala.